My Quiet Kitchen

 • 💬 Comments

-UPDATE: I've had such amazing feedback from you all on this tuna salad, I decided to make a Vegan Chicken Salad using the same base of chickpeas and jackfruit.
+UPDATE: I've had such amazing feedback on this tuna-less salad, I decided to make a Vegan Chicken Salad using the same base of chickpeas and jackfruit.
 So good!

-vegan tuna salad in a white bowl sprinkled with paprika.
+Creamy vegan tuna salad in a white bowl sprinkled with cayenne

-This recipe is totally versatile!
+This recipe is very versatile!
 You can add other veggies, sub store-bought mayo, experiment with the spices, and add dill pickles or sweet relish.

 The basic ingredients you'll need for vegan tuna salad are:

-• canned jackfruit - usually called "young" or "green" jackfruit.
+• Canned jackfruit - usually called "young" or "green" jackfruit.
 Make sure it's packed in brine, not syrup.
+Alternatively, you can use hearts of palm.

-• vegan mayo of choice - I highly recommend my oil-free mayo; it's rich and flavorful but made from whole foods and has half the calories of store-bought!
+• Vegan mayo of choice - I highly recommend my oil-free mayo.
+It's rich and flavorful but made with healthier ingredients, and it has half the calories of store-bought mayonnaise.

-• Old Bay seasoning - if you don't have Old Bay, use a pinch of celery seed, paprika, black pepper, and cayenne.
+• Old Bay seasoning - I use the original version, which consists of: celery salt, paprika, and spices, including red pepper and black pepper.
+Old Bay now sells other flavors of their popular seafood seasoning, which I'm sure would also taste great.
+If you don't have Old Bay, use a pinch each of celery seed, paprika, black pepper, and cayenne.

 How to Make Vegan Tuna Salad